windelbouwman/ppci/docs/links.rst

 ..
 [Smith2004]
     "A generalized algorithm for graph-coloring register allocation", 2004,
-    Michael D. Smith and Norman Ramsey and Glenn Holloway
+    Michael D. Smith and Norman Ramsey and Glenn Holloway.

 ..
 [Runeson2003]
     "Retargetable Graph-Coloring Register Allocation for